EHMA 2020 SPEAKERS INCLUDE:

 Mathieu holds a PhD in Bio-Medical science from the University of Montpellier (France) and an Accelerated Management Programme from Solvay Business School.

-Matthias Wismar is Senior Health Policy Analyst at the European Observatory on Health Systems and Policies.
-He develops studies, policy briefs, rapid responses and face-to-face dissemination events including policy dialogues, evidence briefings, policy mappings, seminars, workshops and book launches.
-His main areas of interest are health policy, politics and governance; civil society and health; European integration, health and health systems; the health workforce; and health in all policies.
+Dr Matthias Wismar is programme manager at the European Observatory on Health Systems and Policies.
+He is leading, managing and developing studies, policy briefs, rapid responses and face-to-face dissemination events including policy dialogues, evidence briefings, book launches and webinars.
+His main areas of interest are health policy, politics and governance; civil society and health; European integration and health and health systems; the health workforce; and health in all policies (HiAP).

-He holds a doctorate in political science from Goethe University Frankfurt (Germany) and has also studied at the University of Southampton (United Kingdom) and Nuffield College, Oxford University (United Kingdom).
-Before joining the Observatory, he was heading a health policy research unit at Hanover Medical School (Germany).
+He holds a doctorate in political science from Goethe University, Frankfurt (Germany) and has also studied at the University of Southampton (UK) and at the Nuffield College, Oxford (UK).
+Before joining the Observatory he was heading a health policy research unit at Medical School Hanover (Germany).

 Matthijs Zwier is an independent business owner.
 In his work, he combines strategy, change management, social constructionism and twenty years experience in and around health and healthcare.
 The current roles and activities include quarter maker Dutch Association of Supervisors in Healthcare Institutions (NVTZ), Advisory Board of the European Health Futures Forum (EHFF), Associated Senior Advisor at Raedelijn (The Netherlands) and Strategic Partner of the Municipality of Utrecht.